ncsa/XSEDE-Delta/docs/source/index.rst

 -  4 x SS9012 enclosures
 -  NVME for metadata and small files

-DDN SFA18XE (Quantity: 1), each unit contains
+DDN SFA18XE (Quantity: 1) \*coming soon*, each unit contains

 -  10 x SS9012 enclosures
+-  NVME for for metadata and small files

 $WORK and $SCRATCH